maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/FeatureAssociation.md

 <img src="/Documentation/Images/FeatureAssociationFeatureSpacePlot.png" width=478.2>

-For [`Multiway Systems`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/MultiwayQ.md) it only computes features associated with the [`"Causal Graph"`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/CausalGraphs.md), returning `Missing["NotExistent", {"MultiwaySystem", "FinalState"}]` for features related to `"StructurePreservingFinalStateGraph"`, as there is no [`"FinalState"`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/States.md) in a Multiway System:
+For [`Multiway Systems`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/MultiwayQ.md) it only computes features associated with the [`causal graph`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/CausalGraphs.md), returning `Missing["NotExistent", {"MultiwaySystem", "FinalState"}]` for features related to `"StructurePreservingFinalStateGraph"`, as there is no [`"FinalState"`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/States.md) in a Multiway System:

 ```wl
 In[] := WolframModel[